| |

 This is one of the most popular whitewater runs in California,

-owing to reliable summer flows and proximity to the bay area.
+owing to semi-reliable summer flows and proximity to population centers.

 Many fun class II+ rapids are concentrated in a short distance.